 SEC.
-6.15 QUALIFIED OFFERORS
+5.15 OUALIFIED OFFERORS

-Per 2 AAC 12.875, unless provided for otherwise in the RFP, to qualify as an offeror for an award of a contract issued under AS 36.30, the offeror must:
+Per 2 AAC 12.875, unless provided for otherwise in the RFP, to qualify as an offeror for award of a contract issued under AS 36.30, the offeror must:

-- 1) Add value to the contract by actually performing, controlling, managing, or supervising the services to be provided; or - 2) Be in the business of selling and have actually sold on a regular basis the supplies that are the subject of the RFP.
+- 1) Add value in the contract by actually performing, controlling, managing, or supervising the services to be provided; or - 2) Be in the business of selling and have actually sold on a regular basis the supplies that are the subject of the RFP.